RelationalAI/rai-gnns-tutorial/HM/installation.md

 ## tl;dr

-The process below explains step by step how to create the necessary database, warehouse, stage, notebooks etc. The tl;dr version of this process is the following, assuming you already have a Snowflake account and you are logged in:
+The process below explains, step by step, how to create the necessary database, warehouse, stage, notebooks, and other components.
+It’s important to follow these steps in the exact order.
+The tl;dr version of this process is as follows, assuming you already have a Snowflake account and are logged in:

 1. In a SQL Worksheet, run [create_assets.sql](/HM/setup/1_create_assets.sql)
 2. Locally on your computer, run the Python script [get_data.py](/HM/setup/2_get_data.py)